Topic: Plant Transport Subtopic: Transpiration

 Answer: Roots keep pushing the water inside them so that the water keeps lifting upwards.
 This tremendous force applied by the roots in pulling water inside and pushing the water in the xylem vessels is known as root pressure.

-- What happens if diabetes is not treated?
+- What happens if less oxygen is absorbed in blood?